valorkin/module-federation/README.md

 Remote website used as an iFrame source for `Quick Links` landing page card.

-  _Remember currently we can federate 3 different types of microfrontend remote application:_

-    - Angular Components & Modules
-    - Web Components (Custom Elements)
-    - iFrame

 ### ngrx-app

 Remote angular app using NGRx State management directly on the exposed component and sharing its state with its child components

 ### content-recommended-categories

-Remote App exposing Recomended Categories shown on the dashboard.
+Remote App exposing Recommended Categories shown on the dashboard.